KaeroDot/mDepGen/README.md

 graph in [Graphviz](http://www.graphviz.org/) format starting from specified function, calls [Graphviz](http://www.graphviz.org/) to generate graph in pdf format.

-This dependency generator do not provide syntax analysis of m files, it only does some regular expression matching.
+This dependency generator does not provide syntax analysis of m files, it only does some regular expression matching.

 It can: